Preparedness on the Cheap: Evacuation Plans Part 2

 2. Two water filter straws in case we need safe drinking water

-3. Food: some MRE meals, ramen noodles, canned meat, fruit, and vegetables, tuna pouches, granola bars, cereal bars, a can opener, plastic table service for six people
+3. Food: some MRE meals, ramen noodles, canned meat, fruit, and vegetables, tuna pouches, granola bars, cereal bars, a can opener, and plastic table service for six people

 4. A set of clothing, shoes, socks, jacket, sweatshirts, ponchos, hats, gloves, personal items, and books for each person in their own bag